 Corinna Dan, RN, MPH

-Senior Director, Maximus Public Health
+Executive Director, Maximus Public Health

-Ms. Dan recently joined Maximus to help lead the development of Maximus Public Health – a resource to aid communities in meeting the unprecedented demand for contact tracing and other public health challenges.
+Ms. Dan joined Maximus to help lead the development of Maximus Public Health – a resource to aid communities in meeting the unprecedented demand for contact tracing and other public health challenges.
 She brings nearly 20 years of experience and expertise in infectious disease and public health, including strategic planning to prevent and respond to public health threats.
 She also is a nurse educator with expertise in health communication and promotion.

 Ms. Dan most recently worked at the U.S. Department of Health and Human Services (HHS) Office of the Assistant Secretary for Health (OASH), where she served as a Senior Policy Advisor for the Office of Infectious Disease Policy.
 This Office is responsible for coordinating federal policy and programs for infectious diseases across federal and non-federal partners.
 In this role, Ms. Dan served as subject matter expert on viral hepatitis and infectious disease prevention, including strategic plan development, dissemination, and implementation within HHS, across federal departments, and with non-federal partners.
 This included identifying public health project opportunities such as convening and working with state Medicaid and health department staff to improve data analyses, programs, and patient outcomes.